4 min read

 Vision boards are a fun and easy way to keep online students motivated.
 It can help them focus on their goals.
 This article from the Today Parenting Team provides some great tips for getting started.

-A vision board for an online student might include goals for the school year, motivational or inspirational quotes, or photos of incentives, famous athletes or musicians, pets and family, etc. This can be a fun project to work on with the entire family.
+A vision board for an online student might include goals for the school year, motivational or inspirational quotes, photos of incentives, famous athletes or musicians, pets and family, etc. This can be a fun project to work on with the entire family.
 Keep in mind that you can add and remove items from the vision board as your child reaches goals and sets new ones.

 Create a Daily Schedule

 Without school bells, it’s easy to lose track of time throughout the day.
 Maintaining a daily schedule is essential to success in an online school environment.
-If your program includes teachers, they can help you to create a daily schedule to keep your student on track.
-If you are your child’s teacher, remember to follow a regular routine, where students work on the same subject matter at the same time each day.
+If your program includes teachers, they can help you create a daily schedule to keep your student on track.
+If you are your child’s teacher, remember to follow a routine, where students work on the same subject matter at the same time each day.
 Also, plan breaks at the same time every day.
 Consider using cell phone alarms to signal an activity change.

 Stay Healthy